serge-ouedraogo/Converting-Users-to-Customers/README.md

 #### Conversion Rate
+The goal here is to build a model that predicts conversion rate and, based on the model, come up with ideas to improve revenue.
+From EDA it appears the feature total_page_visited is a good indicator of conversion rate.
 The table is conversion_data.
 It has information about signed-in users during one session.
 Each row is a user session.
 Columns: